 After the Celebration of Achievements, the ONLINE SALE will begin.
 The website is www.bwfinaldrive.com.
 Bump up funds will be distributed to the low-end participants like we have had in the past.
-The online sale will be open on Thursday, August 22nd and close on Thursday, August 29th at 5:00 p.m.
+The online sale will be open on Thursday, August 21st at 8:00 a.m. and close on Thursday, August 28th at 5:00 p.m.
 All bids will be paper invoiced and mailed once the sale closes.